schnitz81/pwmgr/README.md

 A centralized password manager with distributed encryption.

 ## Description
-The server part listens to connections from a client and verifies the access with server credentials that are predefined through the init command.
-Multiple clients can be used as long as they are aligned  against the server with the same server credentials given with init.
+The server part listens to connections from a client and verifies the access with session credentials that are predefined through the init command.
+Multiple clients can be used as long as they are aligned  against the server with the same credentials given with init.
 <br><br>The security functionality is based on a strong encryption of every record that is made client-side before sent to the server.
 Even if the the server DB is compromised or the communication is eavesdropped, the records themselves will still be safe.

 ### Server